Top Tips: Winning on-pack promotions

 4. Be an early bird

-Keep an eye on websites like www.promomarketing.info and www.conveniencestore.co.uk to find out what on-pack comps are coming up and buy coded packs as soon as you see them.
-Sometimes distribution of the promo packs can be delayed and they don’t arrive in shops until after the daily instant wins have kicked off: get hold of a pack early on and you might well be the only entrant for the first few days, and if unclaimed prizes are rolled over you might win several!
-In some cases there might be errors in the early days of promotions too – in fact, several lucky compers bagged New York trips as a result of a Bodyform Instant Win glitch.
-Make sure you’re looking for WIN on every supermarket trip!
+Always look out for the word WIN on every shopping trip.
+Keep an eye on websites like www.promomarketing.info and www.conveniencestore.co.uk to find out what on-pack comps are coming up and buy promotional packs as soon as you see them.
+Sometimes distribution of the promo packs can be delayed and they don’t arrive in shops until after the daily instant wins have kicked off: get hold of a pack early on and you might well be the only entrant for the first few days, and if unclaimed prizes are rolled over you might win several.

-If you put your promotional packs away in the cupboard, you risk a family member using them and throwing the packaging away before you’ve entered the comp!
-I always note down unique codes immediately and carefully using the free notes app Evernote on my iPhone, along with the web address or text entry details and the final closing date of the promotion.
-If I wake up early, I will enter a handful of instant win comps by simply copying and pasting the codes from my list.
-If your codes include unrecognisable digits, snap a photo on your phone (this can also be filed in the Evernote app, if you use it) and read the code from this photo when you need it, trying different combos until you get it right!
+If you put your promotional packs away in the cupboard, you risk a family member using them and throwing the packaging away before you’ve managed to enter the code online!
+I always take photos of barcodes, and note down unique codes carefully in a Google spreadsheet, along with the web address or text entry details and the final closing date of the promotion.
+If I wake up in the middle of the night, I can simply copy and paste the codes from my spreadsheet!
+If your codes include unrecognisable digits, snap a photo on your phone and read the code from this photo when you need it, trying different combos until you get it right.

 6. Subscribe to Compers News

-Compers News has details of hundreds of purchase necessary comps in every issue, along with a handy shopping list of current promotions – and there’s the excellent online Chatterbox forum where members share their latest finds.
+Compers News* has dozens of purchase necessary comps in every issue – and there’s the excellent online Chatterbox forum where members share their latest finds.
 There have been several purchase-necessary promotions where CN subscribers have bagged almost all the prizes thanks to generous members!
-It costs to subscribe but it’s worth it – current annual sub is £59.40 (with a 28 day free trial).
-If you do subscribe, be sure to register for the Chatterbox forum and check it daily.
+It costs £4.95 a month but I believe it’s worth it – currently you can sign up and get your first issue for just £1!* If you do subscribe, be sure to register for the Chatterbox forum and check it every day.

-This is something else that may be frowned upon.
-I certainly don’t advocate having 40 SIM cards on the go at once (some compers do, you know!) but if you do have old phone handsets lying around then you might as well pop a free Pay-as-you-go SIM in them to use for text comps that are ‘one entry per phone number’ rather than ‘one entry per person’.
+If you have old phones lying around then you can pop a free Pay-as-you-go SIM in them to use for text comps that are ‘one entry per phone number’ rather than ‘one entry per person’.
 Put a sticker with the phone number on the back of the phone for easy reference – and make sure to keep them all charged up incase you get winning call(s)!
-There are a few compers who clean up on text comps because they’re prepared to spend a LOT of money sending texts from multiple phones (sometimes up to 40 handsets!).
-Personally, I would like to see promoters requesting full name & address details at the time of entry and restrict it to one entry per person, rather than just asking for a single keyword like ‘Cadbury’ – but I’ve been told that it reduces entry numbers too much!
+There are a few compers who clean up on text comps because they’re prepared to spend a LOT of money sending texts from multiple phones.
+Personally, I would like to see promoters requesting full name & address details at the time of entry and restrict it to one entry per person, rather than just asking for a single keyword like ‘Cadbury’ – but I’ve been told by promoters that it reduces entry numbers too much!

-Check what kind of promotion it is (see my guide) in the T&Cs before you splash out.
-Sometimes you don’t even need to buy the product if it’s just the last 4 digits of a barcode or a keyword that you need to text!
-You have a very slim chance of winning if the on-pack promotion has assigned prizes to pre-allocated codes, or is using an ‘algorithm’.
-When checking T&Cs, keep in mind that your best chance of winning will usually come from ‘First entry after winning moment’ instant win promotions that run 24 hours a day.
-If you read the text ‘although all prizes are available to be won, there is no guarantee they will be won’ – think twice about entering as your chance of a win will be poor! (see my posts on misleading instant win promotions and what is a winning moment promotion?)
+Check what kind of promotion it is (see my guide) in the T&Cs before you splash out – ensure you have a decent chance of winning!
+Sometimes you don’t even need to buy the product if it’s just the last 4 digits of a barcode or a keyword that you need to text, with no mention of proof-of-purchase in the T&Cs.
+You have a very slim chance of winning if the on-pack promotion has assigned prizes to pre-allocated codes, or is using an ‘algorithm’ (look for the text ‘although all prizes are available to be won, there is no guarantee they will be won’ which is a warning that your chance of a win will be poor!)

 9. Look out for litter